Application Guidelines – Events component

 Application deadline

-There is no established deadline date to submit a funding application under the Events component of the Community Support, Multiculturalism, and Anti-Racism Initiatives Program, as applications are accepted on a continuous basis.
-However, applications must be submitted at least 18 weeks prior to the proposed event start date.
+There is no fixed deadline to submit a funding application under the Events component of the MARP, as applications are accepted on a continuous basis.
+However, to ensure timely assessment, it is advised that your application be submitted 18 weeks prior to the proposed event start date.
+Should you intend to apply in less than 18 weeks, you must contact the program through the appropriate generic email account for your region.
+Funding applications must be received prior to the event start date.

 Who can apply

-• Canadian incorporated and unincorporated municipalities and townships with a population of up to 10,000;
+• Canadian incorporated and unincorporated municipalities and township with a population of up to 10,000

-• Indigenous (First Nations, Inuit or Métis) not-for-profit organizations.
+• Indigenous not-for-profit organization (First Nations, Inuit, or Métis)

 Eligibility

-Applicants that are not eligible for support include but are not limited to applicants that:
+Applicants that are not eligible for funding include, but are not limited to applicants that:

-• discriminate, contrary to applicable laws, on the basis of prohibited grounds, including race, national or ethnic origin, colour, religion, age, sex, sexual orientation, gender identity or expression, marital status, family status, genetic characteristics, disability and conviction for an offence for which a pardon has been granted or in respect of which a record suspension has been ordered;
+• discriminate, contrary to applicable laws, on the basis of prohibited grounds, including race, national or ethnic origin, colour, religion, age, sex, sexual orientation, gender identity or expression, marital status, family status, genetic characteristics, disability and conviction for an offence for which a pardon has been granted or a record suspension has been ordered

-The Program is highly competitive.
+The Multiculturalism and Anti-Racism Program (MARP) is highly competitive.
 Requests for funding typically exceed our available resources.
-If your organization is eligible, submitting an application does not guarantee funding.
+If your organization or group is eligible, submitting an application does not guarantee funding.

 Eligible events

-Activities funded under the Projects component of the Community Support, Multiculturalism, and Anti-Racism Initiatives Program cannot receive funding under the Events component for the same activities.
+Activities funded under the Projects component of the Multiculturalism and Anti-Racism Program and under other Canadian Heritage funding programs cannot receive funding under the Events component for the same activities.

 Events not eligible for funding are primarily those of a religious, political, commercial or private nature.